 After a year of mostly virtual learning, students will finally be met with a tentatively more traditional semester as UNC begins in-person classes.
 And for many in the UNC community, this fall marks the long-awaited return — or in some cases, the very first arrival — of students to campus in Chapel Hill.

 University and student organizations make up a large part of life at UNC.
-From the Asian American Center, which is holding its grand opening this Friday, to the Carolina Women’s Center, The Daily Tar Heel has compiled the following list of University offices as a brief refresher on the identity-based resources supporting underrepresented communities on campus.
+From the Asian American Center, which is holding its grand opening on Friday, to the Carolina Women’s Center, The Daily Tar Heel has compiled the following list of University offices as a brief refresher on the identity-based resources supporting underrepresented communities on campus.

 Editor’s Note: The Daily Tar Heel recognizes that the UNC community draws support from a variety of places on campus, including student and off-campus organizations.
 These identity-based University resources were pulled from the UNC Office for Diversity & Inclusion’s website.